bmguillo/assistant-cloudant-webstarter/README.md

   * Ensure you have [service credentials](https://console.bluemix.net/services/conversation/cee5f30d-88a9-4327-93c0-d7c4d9b067c5?paneId=credentials&ace_config=%7B%22region%22%3A%22us-south%22%2C%22orgGuid%22%3A%2262531d4d-5672-449d-b0ec-56f8ff84e9ad%22%2C%22spaceGuid%22%3A%227fb1a1b4-8c0c-460c-9656-70517b3abb92%22%2C%22redirect%22%3A%22https%3A%2F%2Fconsole.bluemix.net%2Fdashboard%2Fapps%2F%22%2C%22bluemixUIVersion%22%3A%22v6%22%2C%22crn%22%3A%22crn%3Av1%3Abluemix%3Apublic%3A%3Aus-south%3As%2F7fb1a1b4-8c0c-460c-9656-70517b3abb92%3Acee5f30d-88a9-4327-93c0-d7c4d9b067c5%3Acf-service-instance%3A%22%2C%22id%22%3A%22cee5f30d-88a9-4327-93c0-d7c4d9b067c5%22%7D&env_id=ibm%3Ayp%3Aus-south) for your Watson Assistant service or create them if they do not exist and make note of [username/password/API gateway](https://github.com/bmguillo/assistant-cloudant-webstarter/blob/master/public/img/watsonapi.png) you will need it later.

-  * [Create a workspace](https://watson-assistant.ng.bluemix.net/us-south/cee5f30d-88a9-4327-93c0-d7c4d9b067c5/workspaces), like I did use the [workspace sample](https://github.com/bmguillo/assistant-cloudant-webstarter/blob/master/public/img/workspace%20sample.png) or [import a workspace](https://github.com/bmguillo/assistant-cloudant-webstarter/blob/master/public/img/import%20ws.png) and jot down the [workspaceid](https://github.com/bmguillo/assistant-cloudant-webstarter/blob/master/public/img/workspace.png) A workspace is a container for all the artifacts that define the behavior of your service (ie: intents, entities and chat flows).
+  * [Create a workspace](https://watson-assistant.ng.bluemix.net/us-south/cee5f30d-88a9-4327-93c0-d7c4d9b067c5/workspaces), like I did use the [workspace sample](https://github.com/bmguillo/assistant-cloudant-webstarter/blob/master/public/img/workspace%20sample.png) or [import a workspace](https://github.com/bmguillo/assistant-cloudant-webstarter/blob/master/public/img/import%20ws.png) then click [view details](https://github.com/bmguillo/assistant-cloudant-webstarter/blob/master/public/img/viewdetailsworkspaceid.png) and note down the [workspaceid](https://github.com/bmguillo/assistant-cloudant-webstarter/blob/master/public/img/workspace.png) A workspace is a container for all the artifacts that define the behavior of your service (ie: intents, entities and chat flows).
   * Import or create new intents and entitities for Watson Assistant(if you are creating a workspace from scratch)

  3. In IBM Cloud, [create a Discovery Service instance](https://console.bluemix.net/registration/?target=/catalog/services/discovery/).